claucuellar/Find-TFBS/README.md

 ```
 pytest -v
 ```
-or run the test for each file separately:
+or run the test for each script separately:
 ```
 pytest -v test_TFBS.py
 ```